kroma-network/.github/CONTRIBUTING.md

 - The changes in each commit do not encompass more than one type of commit. (e.g. A commit that includes `style` and `test` changes should be separated into two different commits)
 - The subject of each commit accurately explains the changes made.
 - Your PR does not contain any intermediate changes (e.g. An error is made in one commit and rectified in the next commit) among commits.

-## How to check your changes

-Use the following `git` commands to check your changes by category.
-You can check your overall status with `git status`.

-- Changes not staged for commit: check with `git diff`.
-- Changes to be committed: check with `git diff --cached`.
-- Committed: check with `git log -p`.

-## Commit Messages

-We follow the standards of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), but have adapted some of the conventions to better fit our needs.
-Differences and more detailed explanations of some rules are included below.

-### Commit Type

-The commit type must be one of the following:

-- **build**: Changes that affect the build system or external dependencies.
-- **chore**: Changes that fix typos (Does not change the production code).
-- **ci**: Changes to our CI configuration files and scripts.
-- **docs**: Documentation only changes.
-- **feat**: A feature addition or removal.
-- **fix**: A bug fix (Note that fixing a typo must instead be labelled as `chore`).
-- **perf**: A code change that improves performance.
-- **refac**: A code change that improves readability or code structure.
-  This change could increase performance, but should not be labelled as the `perf` type if performance improvement is not the goal.
-- **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
-  Other examples include sorting build targets or headers.
-- **test**: Adding missing tests or correcting existing tests.

-**NOTE:** Some repositories only need to use one type of commit, such as `.github` with `docs` commits.
-In these cases, the commit type may be omitted from commit messages and branch names.

-### Commit Scope

-In general, include the scope of the commit in the commit header (e.g. feat(zk)...).
-You may omit the scope when:

-- The change affects more than one scope (e.g. feat: add Colosseum contract).
-- The commit type is `docs` (e.g. docs: update contracts/README.md.).

-### Additional Rules

-- The commit subject should always start with an imperative verb.
-- Both the commit header and body should not exceed 80 characters.

 ### Reviews